Home » Blog » Stabilizing Slopes with Geocells: An Innovative Approach to Erosion Control

 What is the Maximum Slope for Geocell?

-• Maximum Slope Angle: Geocells can typically be used on slopes with angles up to 45 degrees (1:1 slope).
-However, this can vary based on several factors.
+Geocells can typically be used on slopes up to 45 degrees (1:1 slope), though this depends on soil type, geocell material, and reinforcement methods.

 Maximizing Slope Strength: The Essential Guide to Geocell Usage